You are in the right place to discover everything you want to know about the basic French sentence “À demain”.

 You might hear some French people saying something weird: “À deux pieds” (literally: “to two feet” but it doesn’t mean anything) instead of “À demain“

 Simply because “demain” sounds exactly like “deux mains” which means “two hands“.
-And so people are sometimes having fun with that and replace “hands” with “feet” which make it become → “À deux pieds“.
+And so people are sometimes having fun with that and replacing “hands” with “feet” which makes it become → “À deux pieds“.

 Which makes this kind of weird dialogue to happen: